 So much of the foundation of the series — and the medium of video games at large — was put down in Super Mario Bros. that it's tough to evaluate all these years later without considering its historical importance.
 This game, perhaps more than any other in history, has passed into the popular cultural consciousness and would go on to influence countless other games and developers since 1985.
 It's the kind of release you use to delineate historical eras; when it comes to video games, there was 'Before SMB' and 'After SMB'.

-Going back after all his other 2D adventures shows that it has aged, of course, and it doesn't control quite as tightly as the Super Mario Bros. theme in the Mario Maker games, but it's still the original and, some would say, the best.
+Going back after all Mario's other 2D adventures shows that it has aged, naturally, and it doesn't control quite as tightly as the Super Mario Bros. theme in the Mario Maker games, but it's still the original and — some would say — the best.
 Not us, but some.

 You've played this many, many times before, no doubt, and you'll play it many, many times again.
 Good game.

 Mario's run of hit after hit after hit is rather incredible when you think about it.
 The expectations each new mainline entry creates are astronomically high and we're continually gobsmacked that, more often than not, those expectations are surpassed.
 Available to play on Switch if you have a copy of Super Mario 3D All-Stars, Super Mario Sunshine is a great game which — thanks to its rushed development — lacks the immaculate polish we've come to expect from the Mario series.
 However, there's a unique charm and brilliance to its mechanics and setting which make it an underdog in the series, and who doesn't love one of those?